-San Ignacio is the day trip mecca of Belize – find out what tours are available as well as information on attractions, food, accommodation & transport.
+San Ignacio is the day trip mecca of Belize – check out our San Ignacio Budget Travel Guide and find out what tours are available as well as information on attractions, food, accommodation & transport.

 There’s not much to see or do in San Ignacio itself but it’s an excellent base town for exploring the region.